mellowmorgan/currency-exchanger/README.md

 * you will need to add an api key to .env file; go to https://www.exchangerate-api.com/ and sign up for a free api key
 * open .env file and add your api key to variable API_KEY like so: API_KEY=2489example3828api22313key
 * npm run start
 * if you get a 403 Error on page load, it probably means API is invalid or expired.
-Please check https://app.exchangerate-api.com/keys.
+Please check https://app.exchangerate-api.com/keys to verify your key is active.

 ## Known Bugs

 * No known bugs

 ## License

 [MIT](https://opensource.org/licenses/MIT) Copyright 2021 Morgan Waites.